-We believe that our future success depends, in part, on our ability to develop on a timely basis new technologically advanced products or improve upon our existing products in innovative ways that meet or exceed our competitors' product offerings.
-Continuous product innovation ensures that our consumers have access to the latest products and features when they consider buying snow and ice control equipment.
+We believe that our future success depends, in part, on our ability to develop on a timely basis new technologically advanced products or improve upon our existing products in innovative ways that meet or exceed our competitors' product and up-fit offerings.
+Continuous product innovation ensures that our consumers have access to the latest products and features when they consider buying snow and ice control equipment and truck up-fits.
 Maintaining our market position will require us to continue to invest in research and development and sales and marketing.
 Product development requires significant financial, technological and other resources.
 We may be unsuccessful in making the technological advances necessary to develop new products or improve our existing products to maintain our market position.
 Industry standards, end-user expectations or other products may emerge that could render one or more of our products less desirable or obsolete.
 If any of these events occur, it could cause decreases in sales, a failure to realize premium pricing and an adverse effect on our business and financial condition.

 We face competition from other companies in our industry, and if we are unable to compete effectively with these companies, it could have an adverse effect on our sales and profitability.
-Price competition among our distributors could negatively affect our market share.
+Price competition among our distributors and customers could negatively affect our market share.

-We primarily compete with regional manufacturers of snow and ice control equipment for light trucks.
+In our Work Truck Attachments segment, we primarily compete with regional manufacturers of snow and ice control equipment for light and heavy duty trucks.
 While we are the most geographically diverse company in our industry, we may face increasing competition in the markets in which we operate.
+Additionally, in our Work Truck Solutions segment, we compete with other market leaders in the truck up-fit industry.
 In saturated markets, price competition may lead to a decrease in our market share or a compression of our margins, both of which would affect our profitability.
 Moreover, current or future competitors may grow their market share and develop superior service and may have or may develop greater financial resources, lower costs, superior technology or more favorable operating conditions than we maintain.
 As a result, competitive pressures we face may cause price reductions for our products, which would affect our profitability or result in decreased sales and operating income.
 Additionally, saturation of the markets in which we compete or channel conflicts among our brands and shifts in consumer preferences may increase these competitive pressures or may result in increased competition among our distributors and affect our sales and profitability.
 In addition, price competition among the distributors that sell our products could lead to significant margin erosion among our distributors, which could in turn result in compressed margins or loss of market share for us.
-Management believes that, after ourselves, the next largest competitors in the market for snow and ice control equipment for light trucks are Northern Star Industries, Inc. (the manufacturer of the Boss brand of snow and ice control equipment) and Meyer Products LLC, and accordingly represent our primary competitors for market share.
+Management believes that, after ourselves, the next largest competitors in the market for snow and ice control equipment for light trucks are Northern Star Industries, Inc. (the manufacturer of the Boss brand of snow and ice control equipment) and Meyer Products LLC, and accordingly represent our primary competitors for light truck market share for our Work Truck Attachments segment.
+Management believes that, after ourselves, the next largest competitors in the market for snow and ice control equipment for heavy trucks are Monroe and Viking, and accordingly represent our primary competitors for heavy truck market share for our Work Truck Attachments segment.
+Management believes that, other regional market leaders in the truck up-fitting industry are Knapheide, Reading, Palfleet and Autotruck, and accordingly represent our primary competitors for market share for our Work Truck Solutions segment.